 Thermal Mass flow meters measure the mass flow based on heat transfer from a heated element.
-The measurement is in mass flow, and additional pressure and temperature correction is not required.
+The measurement is in mass flow, and additional pressure and temperature correction are not required.
 They also provide excellent accuracy and repeatability and are easy to install.

 Differential Pressure Meters

-For combustion air flow measurements, other flow elements or obstructions have been used; these include measuring the pressure drop across an elbow in the duct work, across a venturi built into the duct or even across turning vanes in the duct.
+For combustion air flow measurements, other flow elements or obstructions have been used; these include measuring the pressure drop across an elbow in the ductwork, across a venturi built into the duct, or even across turning vanes in the duct.